martinescoz/uacbypass-fud-crypterps/README.md

 ## Disclaimer

-**This project is for educational purposes only.
-Th
+**This project is for educational purposes only